Rhedir gan College of Arts, Humanities and Business

 - The ability to formulate appropriate questions and to provide answers to them using valid and relevant evidence and argument.

-- Marshalling of argument in written and oral form that is structured, relevant and concise.
+- Marshalling of argument in written form

 Goblygiadau o ran adnoddau ar gyfer myfyrwyr